-“We don’t do ecommerce, we just have a lead generation form.”
+"We don’t do commerce, we just have a lead generation form."

-Google Analytics last fall shot some video talking about Universal Analytics that featured Dan Wilkerson and myself here at LunaMetrics.
-At one part of the video I talk briefly about Georges Seurat’s painting ‘Sunday Afternoon on the Island of La Grande Jatte’.
+Google Analytics last fall shot some video talking about Universal Analytics that featured Dan Wilkerson and me.
+At one part of the video, I talk briefly about Georges Seurat’s painting ‘Sunday Afternoon on the Island of La Grande Jatte’.